teamclouday/AndroidTrackpad/Android/README.md

   In bluetooth mode, the application will search in paired devices for target PC
   Assumed that a bluetooth server service has been running on target PC
   It will try to connect to the server, and prepare for communication
-* Wifi (P2P)
+* Wifi (Direct)
-  In P2P mode, the application will start a discovery of peer devices
+  In Wifi mode, the application will ask for input of PC's IP address (which is shown on PC side)
-  It will filter only PC devices, and tries to connect
-  Assumed that a P2P service has been running on target PC
+  Assumed that a TCP server is running on PC.
+It will try to connect the target PC directly
-  Will try to exchange a unique ID before actual communication
-  In this mode, android device is assumed to have connected to target deivce's Mobile hotspot
+  Before real connection, android side will send a pre-coded validation code to PC, so that PC knows it is the right device

 ------